 A script that lacks an understanding of the industry standards is quickly tossed in the slushpile, never to see the light of day.
 Knowledge is power, especially when dealing with executives.
 Don’t give them a reason to say, “no.” The best way to avoid a negative response is to be prepared and well educated.

-It is important to protect your work by registering it with an intellectual property registrant such as Protect Rite.
-Using a registration service creates a digital timestamp, assists in establishing proof of completion date and provides a documented record of your claim to authorship, ownership, creation.
+It is important to protect your work by registering it with an intellectual property registrant.
+Registering your screenplay with the WGA or US Copyright Office creates a digital timestamp, assists in establishing proof of completion date and provides a documented record of your claim to authorship, ownership, creation.
 This is crucial when having to produce registered materials at an arbitration hearing or in a court of law.

 The best way to learn the art of screenwriting is to read scripts as well as learn the details of the craft.
 You don’t need to live near a film school to access instructors.
 You can participate in great online writing classes right from your living room.
 Whether a full online course or a 90-minute webinar, the Internet offers unprecedented access to professionals.